saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 ### 2.1.
 Secure User Authentication
 *   **Personalized Experience:** Users can securely sign up and log in to access SentiVibe's features.
 *   **Protected Content:** Analysis tools and reports are protected, ensuring only authenticated users can access them.
-*   **Profile Management (Future-ready):** A user profile system is in place, ready for future enhancements like saving analysis history or personalized dashboards.
+*   **Profile Management (Future-ready)::** A user profile system is in place, ready for future enhancements like saving analysis history or personalized dashboards.

 ### 2.2.
 AI-Powered YouTube Video Analysis
 *   **Effortless Input:** Simply paste any public YouTube video link into the application.